· Johannes Millan · 10 min read

 Why It Works for ADHD Brains

-Body doubling activates three mechanisms that directly address ADHD task initiation barriers.
+Body doubling may activate three mechanisms that address common ADHD task-initiation barriers.

 1. Activation Energy Reduction

-Starting a task requires what ADHD clinicians call “activation energy” – the mental effort needed to initiate.
-For ADHD brains, that barrier is higher than typical, partly because of atypical dopamine signaling in the prefrontal cortex.
+Starting a task requires what ADHD clinicians and coaches often call “activation energy” – the mental effort needed to initiate.
+For many people with ADHD, that barrier is higher than typical because executive function, motivation, and reward systems do not engage consistently on demand.
 The presence of another person working provides a gentle environmental cue – a background signal that “now is a working time.”
-This external cue partially compensates for the internal activation signal that ADHD brains struggle to generate.
+This external cue can partially compensate for the internal activation signal that ADHD brains may struggle to generate.

 Think of it like a push-start for a car with a weak battery.
 The other person’s presence provides just enough energy to get the engine turning over.